 The majority of the foreign embassies in Pyongyang are located in the Diplomatic Compound known as Munsu-Dong.
 Munsu Dong is home to 22 of the 24 embassies as well as the UN Mission to North Korea.

-Foreign Embassies Currently Located in the Diplomatic Compound (Munsu-Dong) Pyongyang
+Foreign Embassies in North Korea Located in the Diplomatic Compound (Munsu-Dong) Pyongyang

 - Brazil – Pyongyang